 - Fatal accident claims.

 When we talk about pure psychiatric injury claims, we are talking about a claim where the worker suffers from a psychological condition and the work event has not caused physical injury.
-For example, where a worker is involved in a bank hold up in the course of their work, or they witness a co-worker seriously injured or killed in the course of their work, or they are subjected to bullying and harassment in their work, and these events have an adverse psychological affect on them, resulting in a psychiatric injury.
+For example, where a worker is involved in a bank hold up in the course of their work, or they witness a co-worker seriously injured or killed in the course of their work, or they are subjected to ongoing bullying and harassment in their work, and these events have an adverse psychological affect on them, resulting in their suffering a psychiatric injury.

 With pure psychiatric injury claims, a worker's claim can be rejected, even though their injury may have arisen in the course of their employment, and employment is a significant contributing factor to the injury occurring.
-Under the Workers' Compensation and Rehabilitation Act 2003, WorkCover has a right to reject a pure psychiatric injury claim where the injury is found to have resulted from "reasonable management action undertaken in a reasonable manner" by the employer.
+Under the Workers' Compensation and Rehabilitation Act 2003, Workcover has a right to reject a pure psychiatric injury claim where the injury is found to have resulted from "reasonable management action undertaken in a reasonable manner" by the employer.

-It is therefore very important for a worker to inform their supervisors or managers of any work stressors or instances of bullying and harassment in the workplace, which may be impacting upon them psychologically, as soon as possible.
+It is therefore very important for a worker to inform their supervisors or managers of any work stressors or instances of bullying and harassment in the workplace, which may be impacting upon them psychologically, as soon as reasonably possible.

 Compensation claims for Industrial Deafness

 In the case of Industrial Deafness, a worker is only entitled to make a workers' compensation claim for loss of hearing as a consequence of their work where their hearing loss is greater than 5%.
 Every three years a further claim can be made but any assessment of hearing loss in previous claims will be taken into account.
 To learn more about workers' compensation claims for industrial deafness, click on the following link: Industrial Deafness claims by workers